AmirJahan/2D_array_search/README.md

 # 2D_array_search

+IMPORTANT
+- Run the app first,
+- Rotate the simulator (CMD + Left)
+- Re-run the app

 This is a simple repo for a 2D array search in Swift the goal is more of a represnetation os the process than performance.
 Feel free to fork and make a more performant one.